 A substantial portion of the fund's investments consist of readily realisable securities, in particular equities and fixed income investments, even though a significant proportion is held in pooled funds.
 However, the main liability of the fund is the benefits payable which fall due over a long period and the investment strategy reflects the long term nature of these liabilities.
 Therefore the fund is able to manage the liquidity risk that arises from its investments in less liquid asset classes such as property which are subject to longer redemption periods and cannot be considered as liquid as the other investments.

-The fund maintains a cash balance to meet working requirements.
-Note 26 includes details of borrowing from the Isle of Wight Council for this purpose.
+The fund maintains a cash balance to meet working requirements, which is supported by an available credit line from the Isle of Wight Council.
+Note 25 includes details of borrowing from the council for this purpose.